SAPNAME555/Swiggy-food-delivery-analytics-mysql-powerbi/README.md

 ✔Food delivery demand is highly concentrated in major urban cities, which contribute the largest share of both orders and revenue.

-✔A small group of top-performing restaurants captures a significant portion of total orders, highlighting strong competition and the importance of ratings and pricing strategies.
+✔A small group of top-performing restaurants captures a significant portion of total orders, highlighting strong competition and the importance of ratings and pricing strategies like McDonald's and KFC.

 ✔Certain cuisine categories consistently attract higher order volumes and maintain strong customer ratings, indicating clear consumer preferences.